 Glenfiddich Distillery Expansions

 William Grant & Sons are currently undertaking an expansion of the Glenfiddich Distillery.
-The expansion includes the construction of a new stillhouse, tun room and conversion of the existing stillhouse to increase capacity to meet long term demand.
+The expansion includes the construction of a new stillhouse, tun room and the conversion of the existing stillhouse to increase capacity to meet long term demand.

 Client: William Grant & Sons